 November 2019 update

-At the moment, Kolinda Grabar-Kitarović's approval rating is 37%, tied lowest on record (the same record was during August 2019).
-On the other hand, 55% (highest on record!) of respondents don't approve the President's work with only 9% of them being uncertain.
+Currently, Kolinda Grabar-Kitarović’s approval rating is 37%, tied lowest on record (the same record was during August 2019).
+On the other hand, 55% (highest on record!) of respondents don’t approve the President’s work, with only 9% of them being uncertain.

-As said earlier, at the moment, Kolinda Grabar-Kitarović's approval rating is 40% in her favor and 52% against her.
-Only 8% of respondents didn't have either positive or negative inclination towards the President's approval rating.
+As said earlier, at the moment, Kolinda Grabar-Kitarović’s approval rating is 40% in her favor and 52% against her.
+Only 8% of respondents didn’t have either a positive or negative inclination toward the President’s approval rating.

-With more than half of people not being in favor of president's work – this is a worrying number for the President – even more so given the fact that more than 50% of her disapproval lingers since July.
-Her current approval rating, 40%, is not the lowest she ever had.
+With more than half of people not being in favor of the president’s work – this is a worrying number for the President – even more so given that more than 50% of her disapproval lingers since July.
+Her current approval rating, 40%, is not the lowest she has ever had.
 In August 2019, the lowest yet recorded approval rate was only 37%.

-On the other hand, thanks to her very active cheering, rooting, and supporting of Croatia's national soccer team at the World Cup in Russia (June 14 – July 15, 2018), her approval rate rocketed.
+On the other hand, thanks to her very active cheering, rooting, and support of Croatia’s national soccer team at the World Cup in Russia (June 14 – July 15, 2018), her approval rate rocketed.
 For example, just before the World Cup, in June 2018, her approval rate was 46%.
-Right after the WC (and with Croatia winning the second place!), her approval rate reached a solid 57%.
+Right after the WC (with Croatia winning second place!), her approval rate reached a solid 57%.
 Only once did the President beat that rate – in October 2018, when it peaked at 58%.

-From that point and onwards, a steady decline in her approval rate can be noticed, reaching its minimum in, August as mentioned earlier 2019.
+From that point onwards, a steady decline in her approval rate can be noticed, reaching its minimum in August, as mentioned earlier in 2019.

-A similar effect can be observed if we take a look at President's participation at a NATO Summit right after which her approval rating was at 50% in June, and the reaching 53% in July 2016.
-This particular Summit was commented in wider Croatian public thanks, in part, to Grabar-Kitarović's very agile moving to the front rows of world leaders – rubbing shoulders with President Trump.
+A similar effect can be observed if we look at President’s participation at a NATO Summit, right after which her approval rating was at 50% in June and reached 53% in July 2016.
+This particular Summit was commented in wider Croatian public thanks, partly, to Grabar-Kitarović’s agile moving to the front rows of world leaders – rubbing shoulders with President Trump.

 It seems that the President’s foreign policy moves and activities generally attract attention and quite often improve her approval ratings.
 Another example is the Višegrad Group (V4) meeting at the start of October in 2015.
 President’s approval rate at that point was 52%, only to reach 64% following the meeting.
 This was also her highest recorded approval rate.
 It must be noted, however, that this approval rate increase is not just due to the V4 meeting.
 A new, HDZ-led government (but with an independent PM – Orešković) was being formed at about the roughly the same time, so this conjunction of positive effects played out well for Grabar-kitarović.

-Going further back in history, say March 2015, we remember the President's decision to remove Josip Broz's bust from the Presidential Residence ("Pantovčak").
-Although this was one of her election promises, it seems that this didn't bring her any noticeable improvement in her approval ratings.
-On the contrary – when looking at her disapproval rates, they jumped from 30% in April, followed by the 38% increase in May 2015.
+Going back in history, say March 2015, we remember the President’s decision to remove Josip Broz’s bust from the Presidential Residence (“Pantovčak”).
+Although this was one of her election promises, it seems that this didn’t bring her any noticeable improvement in her approval ratings.
+On the contrary, her disapproval rates jumped from 30% in April, followed by a 38% increase in May 2015.

 What to expect from the next presidential elections in Croatia?

-This article will be updated to follow the race, and I will do my best to bring you new data, analysis, and commentary related to President Kolinda Grabar-Kitarović's approval ratings and the state of the polls.
+This article will be updated to follow the race.
+I will do my best to bring you new data, analysis, and commentary related to President Kolinda Grabar-Kitarović’s approval ratings and the state of the polls.
 Fascinating times ahead!